mmoayyed/mmoayyed.github.io/_posts/2020-11-14-cas63-cas-initializr.md

      (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

-To address such scenarios, [Apereo CAS Initializr][initializr] offers a fast way to pull in all the dependencies and modules needed for a CAS deployment and providers friendly and programmatic API to generate an overlay structure and required build files.
+To address such scenarios, [Apereo CAS Initializr][initializr] offers a fast way to pull in all the dependencies and modules needed for a CAS deployment and provides friendly and programmatic API to generate an overlay structure and required build files.
 The underlying framework that handles the project generation task [can be found here](https://github.com/spring-io/initializr).

 Let's review the setup.